Galois descent for the gonality of curves: Splitting Brauer-Severi Varities

-Indeed, by Coppens-Kato \cite[Theorem 2.4]{CK90} and \cite{CK91}, the $g^2_d$ on $C_{\bar k}$ is unique, and $\ogamma_2=d$.
-Then by theorem \ref{mainthm4}, $\gamma_2=\bar \gamma_2$ and $\Gamma$ is defined over $k$.
+Indeed, by Coppens-Kato \cite[Theorem 2.4]{CK90} and \cite{CK91}, the $g^2_d$ on $C_{\ksep}$ is unique, and $\ogamma_2=d$.
+Then by theorem \ref{mainthm4}, $\gamma_2=\ggamma_2$ and $\Gamma$ is defined over $k$.
 Note that the nature of the proofs in the Coppens-Kato papers is independent of the characteristic, and hold without the reflexivity hypothesis.
 In contrast, the inequalities on the genus are more restrictive than in theorem \ref{unicitythm}. \end{rem}

-\begin{exmp} A smooth plane curve of degree $3$ has genus 1, and over $\bar k$ any such curve has such a plane model.
-It is well known that there are genus one curves over $\bQ$ with gonality larger than $3$, hence they do not have a $g^2_3$ over $\bQ$. \end{exmp}
+\begin{exmp} A smooth plane curve of degree $3$ has genus 1, and over $\ksep$ any such curve has such a plane model and gonality 2.
+It is well known that there are genus one curves over $\bQ$ (or over any number field) with gonality $d$ for any $d\ge 2$ (see \cite{Clark}, and use that the index and the gonality are equal if the index is larger than one by Riemann-Roch).
+Hence, if the gonality is larger than $3$, they do not have a $g^2_3$ over $\bQ$. \end{exmp}